Gaslighting VS Lying: 7 Differences You Should Understand

 What Is Lying?

 Lying is when someone withholds the truth about something or provides false information when knowing it’s not true.
-To be considered a lie in its widest sense, the person must make the false statement “with the intention that someone else shall be led to believe it.”
+To be considered a lie in its broadest sense, the person must make the false statement “with the intention that someone else shall be led to believe it.”
 This is according to the Standford Encyclopedia of Philosophy.

 gaslighting vs lying reddit | gaslighting vs lampshading | gaslighting vs manipulation